drdn/slides/PITCHME.md

 @ul

-- What are you really looking for? @note[Cast a wide net first and then refine, e.g., broad and shallow vs. narrow and deep.]
+- What are you really looking for? @note[Cast a wide net first and then refine, e.g., broad and shallow vs. narrow and deep.
+Write out a long form question and then reduce to a few words and phrases.]
 - Dedicate time for random exploration @note[Your initial search may be painfully unproductive.
+Avoid trying to find all of your sources in one setting.
 Avoid the urge to *pre-crastinate*.
 We'll discuss this more, later.]
 - Collect some ideas @note[Your initial ideas should be conceptual, theoretical, high-level.
 From these concepts you can drill-down and get specific.]
 - Discover some trends @note[Look for and analyze thematic trends in seemingly disparate or unrelated topics.
-Trends can help you both decide what to do, and what *not* to do.]
+Trends can help you both decide what to do, and what *not* to do.
+This can also be a great source of creativity and discovery of novel ideas.]
 - Expand your vocabulary @note[Reduce these themes and ideas into a set of core vocabulary terms--these will become your search keywords.
 Use a thesaurus to find word variants; use official thesauri to discover how different indexes and catalogs are organizing information.]

 @ulend